majimaken/git-cheatsheet/readme.md

 The changes made in the files need to committed to the main branch.
 After the last command, the login screen of GitHub should appear.

+### Commit and push changes (also copying existing local repo to remote)

+The following commands should be conducted after making some changes.
+Same procedure for committing and pushing a local repository to an empty (and newly created) remote repository.

 |Command|Description|
 |---|---|
 |git add .|Add all files to future commit|